Japan National Route 238

 National Route 238 (国道238号, Kokudō Nihyaku sanjūhachi-gō) is the northernmost of the national highways of Japan.
 It connects the cities of Abashiri and Wakkanai in the northern part of the island and prefecture of Hokkaido in northern Japan.

 History

-On 18 May 1953 the highway was established as Second Class National Highway 238 by the Cabinet of Japan.
+On 18 May 1953, the highway was established as Second Class National Highway 238 by the Cabinet of Japan.
 It was re-designated as General National Route 238 on 1 April 1965.
-A curve of the road was made less sharp in Monbetsu on 1 April 2018, this shortened the total length of the highway by 30 m.
+A curve of the road was made less sharp in Yubetsu on 1 April 2018, this shortened the total length of the highway by 30 m.

 Major junctions

 The route lies entirely within Hokkaido.